-Some people think that if they don’t eat this way, they’ll never feel satiated.
-But just the opposite is true: you will continue to be hungry, because the feeling of satiety takes 20 to 25 minutes to reach the brain.
-Beyond that, we swallow air, which is stored in our abdomen, causing pain and annoyance.
+Some people think that if they don’t eat fast, they’ll never get rid of the hunger.
+But just the opposite is true.
+You’ll continue to feel hungry, because the feeling of fullness takes 20 to 25 minutes to reach the brain.

-If you don’t chew your food well, you are not allowing the enzymes in your saliva to enter it, so as to properly combine with the carbohydrates.
+If you don’t chew your food well, you aren’t allowing the enzymes to enter your saliva and combine correctly with the carbohydrates.
 This means that your food will not ferment as it should in the intestines.

 What can I do to avoid eating so quickly?